degreedays.api.regression¶

 The non-empty canonical ID of the weather station or combination of weather stations that supplied the temperature data used to calculate the degree days used for the regressions in this response.
 If this response does not actually contain any regressions, this will be the ID of the weather station that would have been used if it had had enough data to run regressions against the

-If the degree days used in the regressions were calculated using temperature data combined from multiple stations (something that the API might optionally start doing at some point in the future), this method will return the ID of a “virtual station” that represents the specific combination of weather stations used.
+If the degree days used in the regressions were calculated using temperature data combined from multiple stations (something that the API might optionally start doing at some point in the future), this property will hold the ID of a “virtual station” that represents the specific combination of weather stations used.

-Either way, the station ID returned by this method can be used to run more regressions or fetch more data from the same station(s) that were used to generate the degree days used for the regressions in this response.
+Either way, the station ID held by this property can be used to run more regressions or fetch more data for the same station(s) that were used to generate the degree days used for the regressions in this response.
 For example, you might want to start off using a

 - property targetLongLat: LongLat¶